dianjiaogit/dianjiaogit.github.io/_posts/2020-01-07-The Attacker.md

 Current Generation Attachment: Third-party application-specific documents, e.g. .doc, .xls, .pdf, .zip... use vulnerabilities of the application to execute the code.

 ### Attacking the e-mail program
 Ideal Attack.
 Send specially crafted e-mail, corrupt the e-mail program, execute attacker-supplied code.
 Only need the user to preview or view the e-mail.
 Does not need the user to open the attachment.

+### Malicious links
+Links bring the user to specifically designed websites to leverage vulnerabilities in web browsers or plug-ins.

+## Website Hijack Attacks
+Commandeer legitimate sites that the attacker knows or hopes a target user will visit. aka "Watering hole" attacks.
+The Attacker waits for the target to come to them.
+Same result as e-mail link-based attack except it does not need e-mail to direct the user.

+1. The Attacker takes over and replaces the content of a popular website with malicious code.
+2. Use a cross-site-scripting attack (XSS).
+The Attacker uploads code that the website then displays to other users.
+These sites allow users to post information or comments.
+3. Avoid commandeering the website itself, hijack the domain name.
+Hack the registrars, so the IP address from the DNS server will be different.
+4. Use ad network instead of commandeering a website.
+As advertisements can be placed by anyone, including the attacker.
+Put malicious code into the ads.
+5. Pornography, illegal software, or pirated movies that are tainted and posted for download.
+Hope users of the target network will open them.

+## Other Attacks